 It’s an interesting concept.
 Let the F-35 take a picture of the battlespace and then assign and manage air and ground targets as appropriate to the rest of the stealthy and conventional forces.
 It’s a fascinating philosophy shift for what most old strategists and fighter pilots (like me) would call “not right.”
 A fighter isn’t supposed to be a ‘node’ for information flow…it’s supposed to go out and kill bad guys.

 Or is it?

 Additionally, the F-35 sports a reported incredible, first-of-its-kind, pilot visualization system.
 It’s called the DAS (Distributed Aperture System).
-Specifically, the DAS’s six focal point array IR (infrared) cameras allows the pilot to use onboard sensors and “Mark I eyeballs” to see in any direction, even through the aircraft structure.
+Specifically, the DAS’s six focal point array IR (infrared) cameras allow the pilot to use onboard sensors and “Mark I eyeballs” to see in any direction, even though the aircraft structure.
 The DAS, combined with other sensors will allow the pilot to identify and track anything with a heat signature in a full sphere of SA (situational awareness).